Jeremy Lin: Career-high percentage year (2013–2014)

 In 2013–14, Lin was replaced in the Rockets' starting lineup by Patrick Beverley.
 Lin became the second unit's primary ball handler and scoring option as the team's sixth man.
 In November, Lin established the highest two-game scoring total of his career, 65 points, including season-highs of 34 points and 11 assists along with a Rockets record-tying nine three-pointers in a start in place of an injured Harden.
 Lin followed this with a 21-point performance in a win at New York.
 On November 27, Lin sprained his right knee against the Atlanta Hawks; he missed six games with the injury.
 He missed four additional games in December due to back spasms.
 On February 1, 2014, Lin recorded 15 points, 11 rebounds and 10 assists—his first career triple-double—in 29 minutes off the bench in a 106–92 home victory over the Cleveland Cavaliers.
 However, he went into a shooting slump after the All-Star break, and again experienced problems with his back.

 Lin finished the season with 33 starts and averages of 12.5 points and 4.1 assists per game along with career highs in field goal percentage (44.6%), three-point percentage (35.8%), and free throw percentage (82.3%).
 In the playoffs, Lin averaged 11.3 points off the bench as Houston lost in six games to the Portland Trail Blazers.
 He scored 21 points in a Game Five win that extended the Rockets' season.
-During the offseason, the Rockets pursued Lin's former Knicks teammate Carmelo Anthony in free agency and showed images outside of its arena of Anthony in a Houston jersey bearing Lin's No. 7.
+During the offseason, the Rockets pursued Lin's former Knicks teammate Carmelo Anthony in free agency and showed images outside its arena of Anthony in a Houston jersey bearing Lin's No. 7.